cgibsonmm/js-dom/readme.md

 **2. Class list API**

 A very common task in JavaScript is toggling CSS classes.
-We'll remove a `.is-hidden` class when the user clicks on something or we'll add an `is-active` class a navigation element when someone clicks on a hamburger menu.
+We'll remove a `.is-hidden` class when the user clicks on something or we'll add an `is-active` class to a navigation element when someone clicks on a hamburger menu.

 The way we get and set classes on nodes is with the `classList` API.
 Every node has a `classList` property and there are methods we can use to add  a class (`add`), remove a class (`remove`) or toggle a class (`toggle`).